Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/cli-ps-findimage.md

 ---
-title: Selecionar imagens de VM do Windows no Azure | Microsoft Docs
+title: Selecionar imagens de VM do Windows no Azure
 description: Use Azure PowerShell para determinar o editor, a oferta, a SKU e a versão das imagens de VM do Marketplace.
 services: virtual-machines-windows
 documentationcenter: ''